Faster algorithms for counting subgraphs in sparse graphs: Exploiting degeneracy orientations

-Abstracting from our toy example, we want to decompose $P$ into a set of pieces $P_1,\ldots,P_{\kappa}$ with the following properties: (i) each piece $P_i$ has a small number of sources $s(P_i)$, and (ii) we can obtain $\homo{P,G,\phi}$ by combining the homomorphism counts of the $P_i$.
-This is achieved precisely by the \emph{dag tree decomposition}, which we introduce in Section~\ref{sec:dec}.
-Like the tree decomposition of an undirected graph, the dag tree decomposition leads to a dynamic program to compute $\homo{P,G}$.
-The running time is $\tilde{O}(n^{\max_{i}s(P_i)})$, hence to make the algorithm useful we must show that a decomposition with ``small'' $\max_{i}s(P_i)$ always exists, which we do in Section~\ref{sec:twbound}.
+Let us abstract the general approach from this toy example.
+We want to decompose $P$ into a set of pieces $P_1,P_2,\ldots$ with the following properties: (i) each piece $P_i$ has a small number of sources $s(P_i)$, and (ii) we can obtain $\homo{P,G,\phi}$ by combining the homomorphism counts of the $P_i$.
+This is achieved by the \emph{dag tree decomposition}, which we introduce in Section~\ref{sec:dec}.
+Like the tree decomposition for undirected graphs, the dag tree decomposition leads to a dynamic program to compute $\homo{P,G}$.